 - Easy Set Up – The cage is really easy to put together.
-Living world states that set up should take under 10 minutes.
+Living world states that setup should take under 10 minutes.

 - Tip Proof Food Tray – The food tray within the cage (mentioned above) is also a pretty nifty addition.
-Guinea pigs can be pretty curious little creatures and the last thing you want to be doing is cleaning the cage for unnecessary mess.
+Guinea pigs can be pretty curious little creatures and the last thing you want to be doing is cleaning the cage for the unnecessary mess.
 There are two clips on the side of the food tray that clip onto the side of the cage itself preventing any tipping.

 - Price – The price of this cage changes on a regular basis so I can’t give you an accurate idea as to how much this currently cost.
 However, I have yet to see the cage go over $200, which is good value for money in terms of cages.

-- Space – The size of this cage is also a pro (depending on how many guinea’s you have).
+- Space – The size of this cage is also a pro (depending on how many guineas you have).
 To refer to the actual dimensions, head back up to the top of the article 🙂

 - Easy To Clean – Due to the easy setup of the cage, cleaning shouldn’t be a hassle.
 Simply unclip the roof and sides and wipe the interior down with a cloth.

 - Life Span – Okay, so just to be clear, I am talking about the lifespan of the cage, not the lifespan of your guinea pig in this cage.
-Due to this cage being an indoor cage, it is going to last a longer.
+Due to this cage being an indoor cage, it is going to last longer.
 This is largely due to the elements not taking their toll on the plastic structure unlike that of an outdoor wooden guinea pig house.
-Little tip, make sure you dry the cage thoroughly to make sure no water causes any rust on the metal bars.
+A little tip, make sure you dry the cage thoroughly to make sure no water causes any rust on the metal bars.

 Now, the con’s in this living world guinea pig cage review.
-Now, personally I don’t have any major problems with this cage beyond the design.
+Now, personally, I don’t have any major problems with this cage beyond the design.
 So for this section, I had to do some searching and found other people’s thoughts:

-- The Look – Honestly, I find the lack of appeal/the look of the cage a really big turn off for me.
+- The Look – Honestly, I find the lack of appeal/the look of the cage a really big turn-off for me.
 The grey finish is something I am not a fan of.